fastify/fastify-compress/README.md

 - `'gzip'`
 - `'br'`

-If an unsupported encoding is received, it will automatically return a `406` error, if the `'accept-encoding'` header is missing, it will return a `400` error.
+If an unsupported encoding is received, it will automatically return a `406` error, if the `'accept-encoding'` header is missing, it will not compress the payload.

 It automatically defines if a payload should be compressed or not based on its `Content-Type`, if no content type is present, it will assume is `application/json`.